cpu/acmeshell/README.md

   responses (also supports using an external `pebble-challtestsrv`).
 * Built-in mock DNS server for DNS-01 challenges and directing HTTP-01/TLS-ALPN-01 requests to the built-in challenge server.
-* Supports logging all HTTP requests/responses, JWS objects, and to-be-signed JSON messages to give full protocol visibility.
-* Utility functions for generating CSRs and working with Base64URL encoded data.

 ## The ACME Playset